William Pirrie, 1st Viscount Pirrie: Background

 Pirrie was born in Quebec City, Canada East.
 He was taken back to Ireland when he was two years old and spent his childhood at Conlig House, aka Little Clandeboye Conlig, County Down.
-Belonging to a prominent family, his nephews included J. M. Andrews, who would later become Prime Minister of Northern Ireland, Thomas Andrews, builder of RMS Titanic, and Sir James Andrews, 1st Baronet, the Lord Chief Justice of Northern Ireland.
+Belonging to a prominent family, his nephews included J. M. Andrews, who would later become Prime Minister of Northern Ireland, Thomas Andrews, who succeeded Pirrie as managing director, and Sir James Andrews, 1st Baronet, the Lord Chief Justice of Northern Ireland.

 Career

 Chairman Pirrie's office at the headquarters of Harland & Wolff.

 Pirrie was educated at the Royal Belfast Academical Institution before entering Harland and Wolff shipyard as a gentleman apprentice in 1862.
 Twelve years later he was made a partner in the firm, and on the death of Sir Edward Harland in 1895 he became its chairman, a position he was to hold until his death.
 As well as overseeing the world's largest shipyard, Pirrie was elected Lord Mayor of Belfast in 1896, and was re-elected to the office as well as made an Irish Privy Counsellor the following year.
 He became Belfast's first honorary freeman in 1898, and served in the same year as High Sheriff of Antrim and subsequently of County Down.
 In February 1900, he was elected President of the Chamber of Shipping of the United Kingdom, where he had been vice-president the previous year.
 He helped finance the Liberals in Ulster in the 1906 general election, and that same year, at the height of Harland and Wolff's success, he was raised to the peerage as Baron Pirrie, of the City of Belfast.